U-Ar/br-index/README.md

 - This project is based on [sdsl-lite](https://github.com/simongog/sdsl-lite) library.
 Install sdsl-lite beforehand and modify variables SDSL_INCLUDE and SDSL_LIB in _CMakeLists.txt_.

-- This project has been tested under gcc 7.5.0.
+- This project has been tested under gcc 4.8.5 and gcc 7.5.0.

 ## How to Use